The Puglia region in Italy’s south is gaining in popularity. Visit now before it’s truly on the tourist map!

-The Puglia Region in Italy’s south is often described as the “real Italy” in a country that is inundated with millions of tourists each year.
-Puglia (or Apulia in English) is the heel of Italy’s ‘boot’.
-And while the region is very popular with Italians, it sees far fewer non-Italian tourists than other parts of the country.
+The Puglia Region in Italy’s south is sometimes referred to as the heel of Italy’s ‘boot’.
+While the region is very popular with Italians, it sees far fewer non-Italian tourists than other parts of the country, though this is changing!

 I spent 10 days in Puglia taking in its beautiful vistas, chatting with friendly locals and enjoying the region’s mouth-watering food and wine!